 What if you need a payment structure for ultrasound and imaging equipment that enables the expansion of your core capabilities?
 Could lower lab and diagnostic equipment payments in the first few months make it easier to build in-house lab technologies?
 If you financed your EMR and health information technology (HIT) intelligently, could you upgrade more frequently without the cash burden?

-These are only a few questions that demonstrate the flexibility and reach offered by independent equipment lenders.
+These are only a few questions that demonstrate the flexibility and reach offered by independent equipment lenders specialized in medical equipment financing.
 An independent can create truly customized and powerful payment solutions for your business.
 They have a deeper understanding of revenue cycle, principal compensation, the equipment uses and equipment life.

 But flexibility extends beyond finance structure.
 It extends to finance approvals.
 Traditional lenders are bound by credit policies that are rarely built from the knowledge of healthcare providers and even more seldom tailored from provider to provider.
 As a result, independents can dig deeper into your story instead of only relying on a history of financial performance.
 The result may yield access to more capital, better financial structures, or approval of needs traditional lenders avoid.